2020 Course Full for this year

 Full time, 16 weeks.
 Monday - Thursday 9.30am - 4.30pm

-Course Tutors: Eleanor White, Kittie Jones and visiting tutors
+Course Tutors: Eleanor White, Kittie Jones, selected visiting tutors

 This course is unique to the west coast of Scotland and offers the student an opportunity to study in an intimate and stimulating environment.
 It is designed for people who wish to gain access to degree study at art school or would like to study art at a deeper level.
 Many mature students have used this course as a sabbatical or as a chance to develop a new direction in their lives.
 The course offers excellent studio facilities for up to twelve students ensuring a personal input in a creative and supporting environment.